PhD MSc BSc BA PGDip CPsychol

 Sarah is a cognitive neuropsychologist managing scientific research across multiple multi-disciplinary projects, and senior Data Manager for Dementias Platform UK (DPUK) a cohort data repository for 45+ cohorts (3 million+ participants), in the research group of DPUK Director and PI, Professor John Gallacher.
 For DPUK she is scientific lead for the DPUK Datathon intiative and the user group DPUK Reach; project lead for DPUK Data curation; scientific lead for international DPUK collaborative AD projects; scientific reviewer for the DPUK Data Portal and represents DPUK internationally at conferences and workshops.
 She is on the steering group of the Deep Dementia Phenotyping Network (DEMON) an Exeter, ARUK, Turing, DPUK collaborative national network for data science and AI applied to dementia research.

-As a senior researcher, she is a psychometric analyst and her research interests include applying item response theory (IRT) models to mental health, lifestyle, biomedical and healthcare scales, investigating item-level information and scale reliability.
+As a senior scientist, her research interests include applying psychometric models to mental health, lifestyle, biomedical and healthcare scales, investigating item-level information and scale reliability.
 She also utilises structural equation models (SEM) to explore comorbidities such as cognition and mental health, child adversity and, adult biomedical outcomes and dementia.
-She is lead for the Early Experience & Dementia Research Programme investigating associations between early childhood adversity and brain injury, and dementia.
+She is lead for the Early Experience & Dementia Research Programme:

 Dementias Platform UK